gmskazi/pdfmc/README.md

 ```

 You have the ability to choose which PDFs you would like to encrypt (including multiple files) and set a password,
-the encrypted files will have "encrypt-" at the beginning of the file saved in the same directory.
+the encrypted files will have "encrypt-" at the beginning of the file saved in your current working directory.

 #### flags